CORONAVIRUS, RESTRICTIONS AND

 BAPTISMS AND WEDDINGS Unfortunately, there can be no baptisms (except in danger of death which would not be in church anyway) for the time being.
 Any already booked are postponed indefinitely until the current restrictions are lifted.
 Parents will then have to arrange with Fr Stephen a new date.
 It would be unwise to try to arrange any wedding over the next few months: no church wedding could be certain to go ahead until the restrictions are lifted.
 Email email@example.com .

-FUNERALS may presently be celebrated at the crematorium or graveside only with immediate family.
+FUNERALS may presently be celebrated at the crematorium or graveside only with immediate family of five or fewer.
 Any public Requiem Mass will be be arranged once the current restrictions are lifted.
+It is perfectly possible to hold a requiem Mass with ashes present, once arrangements can be made to do so.
 We are sorry about this.
 Prayers and Mass without a congregation are still being offered: all parishioners whether healthy or sick, living or departed and still prayed for at the daily Mass.

 HAVE ANY QUESTIONS OR QUERIES?
 Simply ring 02476 411900 or email as usual.